Prescription Medicine Addiction

-Finding ways to get more of a drug by making unnecessary visits to the emergency room
+Finding ways to get more of a medicine by making unneeded visits to the emergency

 Taking higher doses than instructed because the previous dose did not provide the

-Taking a drug with other drugs or alcohol
+Taking a medicine with other medicines or alcohol

 Crushing and snorting a pill instead of swallowing it